-Milk chocolate, floral jasmine notes, hops, grapefruit and bergamot.
+Sweet chocolate, floral jasmine notes, berry notes, lemon.
 Good acidity.
-Bright, expressive.

 |Variety||100 % Arabica Heirloom|

 |Processing||Natural processed heirloom|